 - too tart – if your limes are too acidic, your mules might be extra tart.
 Add in some more simple syrup to balance out the acidity from the citrus.

-- key lime simple syrup – take care of adding two flavors at once by using this refreshing key lime simple syrup in place of regular simple syrup!
+- key lime infused syrup – take care of adding two flavors at once by using this refreshing key lime simple syrup in place of regular simple syrup!

 - fruity – add a few berries or slices of fruit into a cocktail shaker and give them a muddle.
 You can also use a fruity simple syrup and fruit juice to make a fruity mule mocktail.
 Try using cranberry juice, seen in this cranberry virgin mule cocktail, perfect for the holiday season!